yuvalmGS/gigaspaces-wiki-jekyll/sbp/jta-xa-example.markdown

 h2.
 Running the example

-# Download Apache ActiveMQ from [here|http://activemq.apache.org/download.html].
+- Download Apache ActiveMQ from [here|http://activemq.apache.org/download.html].
-# Download Atomikos TransactionEssentials from [here|http://www.atomikos.com/Main/TransactionsEssentialsDownloadForm].
+- Download Atomikos TransactionEssentials from [here|http://www.atomikos.com/Main/TransactionsEssentialsDownloadForm].
-# Extract the [example|JTA-XA Example^helloworld-jta.zip] archive into a folder (calling it <helloworld-jta>).
+- Extract the [example|JTA-XA Example^helloworld-jta.zip] archive into a folder (calling it <helloworld-jta>).
 Modify the setDevEnv.bat and build.properties files to have proper paths for GigaSpaces home, Java home, ActiveMQ home and Atomikos home.
 Also modify the NIC_ADDR and locators variable to have proper IP address.
-# Open a command shell and navigate to <helloworld-jta> folder.
+- Open a command shell and navigate to <helloworld-jta> folder.
-# Run {{setDevEnv.bat}} script in <helloworld-jta> folder, to set the environment variables.
+- Run `setDevEnv.bat` script in <helloworld-jta> folder, to set the environment variables.
-# Copy the required jars to the <helloworld-jta>\lib folder using the {{copy-libs}} ant task provided. \\ {code} build copy-libs {code} \\ {note} Example was tested using following product versions, \\ * GigaSpaces - *8.0.1* \\ * Apache ActiveMQ - *5.5* \\ * Atomikos TransactionEssentials - *3.7.0* \\ If you are using different versions please make sure all the equivalent jars are reflected in {{copy-libs}} ant task {note}
+- Copy the required jars to the <helloworld-jta>\lib folder using the `copy-libs` ant task provided. \\ {code} build copy-libs {code} \\ {note} Example was tested using following product versions, \\ * GigaSpaces - *8.0.1* \\ * Apache ActiveMQ - *5.5* \\ * Atomikos TransactionEssentials - *3.7.0* \\ If you are using different versions please make sure all the equivalent jars are reflected in `copy-libs` ant task {note}
-# Start a gs-ui instance using {{gs-ui.bat}} script in <helloworld-jta> folder.
+- Start a gs-ui instance using `gs-ui.bat` script in <helloworld-jta> folder.
-# Run {{gs-agent.bat}}  <helloworld-jta> folder, to start the GigaSpaces components (GSA,GSM, LUS, GSM).
+- Run `gs-agent.bat`  <helloworld-jta> folder, to start the GigaSpaces components (GSA,GSM, LUS, GSM).
-# Start the ActiveMQ process using <ActiveMQHome>{{\bin\activemq.bat}} script.
+- Start the ActiveMQ process using <ActiveMQHome>`\bin\activemq.bat` script.
-{note} If ActiveMQ is running on another server, please remember to update the brokerURL in {{pu.xml}} {note}
+{note} If ActiveMQ is running on another server, please remember to update the brokerURL in `pu.xml` {note}
-# Deploy the processorSpace cluster by running {{deploy-processor}} ant task. \\ {code} build deploy-processor {code}
+- Deploy the processorSpace cluster by running `deploy-processor` ant task. \\ {code} build deploy-processor {code}
-# Run the feeder process using {{run-feeder}} ant task. \\ {code} build run-feeder {code}
+- Run the feeder process using `run-feeder` ant task. \\ {code} build run-feeder {code}
-# If you check GigaSpaces logs, you will notice that the Message-0 (id=0) is Rolled back and all other messages are processed successfully and sent to JMS server.
+- If you check GigaSpaces logs, you will notice that the Message-0 (id=0) is Rolled back and all other messages are processed successfully and sent to JMS server.
 {note} Message-0 (id=0) will keep going back to Polling container logic because the space update and JMS message both are rolled back.
 This is intentionally done, to demonstrate XA. {note}
-# You can validate the JMS messages received by the Queue using a test JMS client included.
-You can run the client using {{jms-client}} ant task. \\ {code} build jms-client {code}
+- You can validate the JMS messages received by the Queue using a test JMS client included.
+You can run the client using `jms-client` ant task. \\ {code} build jms-client {code}

 h2.
 References

-* JTA/XA support information, http://www.gigaspaces.com/wiki/display/XAP71/Transaction+Management#TransactionManagement-XA%2FJTASupport.
+- JTA/XA support information, http://www.gigaspaces.com/wiki/display/XAP71/Transaction+Management#TransactionManagement-XA%2FJTASupport.
-* XA transactions using Spring, http://www.javaworld.com/javaworld/jw-04-2007/jw-04-xa.html.
+- XA transactions using Spring, http://www.javaworld.com/javaworld/jw-04-2007/jw-04-xa.html.
-* Distributed transactions in Spring, with and without XA, http://www.javaworld.com/javaworld/jw-01-2009/jw-01-spring-transactions.html.
+- Distributed transactions in Spring, with and without XA, http://www.javaworld.com/javaworld/jw-01-2009/jw-01-spring-transactions.html.
-* Atomikos TransactionEssentials Spring Integration information, http://www.atomikos.com/Documentation/SpringIntegration.
+- Atomikos TransactionEssentials Spring Integration information, http://www.atomikos.com/Documentation/SpringIntegration.